DanielAzulayy/CloudLeak/README.md

-# bucketsLeak - automated cloud vulnerability scanner for aws, azure, gcp, etc. coming soon!
+# bucketsLeak - automated cloud vulnerability scanner
+Coming soon!

 ## Tools used in this project: